FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 		- Write down interview questions for your partner
 			- Based on must-haves, must-nots, anything else that surfaced.
 (These are questions for your partner to direct towards the employer.)
 			- Answer these questions:
-				- 1) if you were the potential employer, what questions would you want to ask your partner? and
+				- **If you were the potential employer, what questions would you want to ask your partner?** and
-				- 2) if you were the job candidate, what would you want to ask the potential employer?
+				- **If you were the job candidate, what would you want to ask the potential employer?**

 		- Share your questions with each other
 			- Discuss and edit so you develop a single list of PRIORITIZED questions to answer and ask